Mishajain1110/Frontend_E_Commerce_website/README.md

 # Frontend Task

-This is Question 1 of the frontend project: "Front-end for a Product Details Page" for the induction in the Software Development division of the Programming Club at IIT Indore.
-The task involves using HTML, CSS, and Javascript to create a basic website with some simple Javascript features.
-I referred to various sources on YouTube for effects such as text animation, dark/light mode, and implemented them in this project.
-I used images from Google as a reference to implement them in the code.
+This task was provided by my college club at IIT Indore, for web development involving creating a basic website using HTML, CSS, and JavaScript, along with incorporating some simple JavaScript features.
+To complete this project, I referred to various sources on YouTube to gain knowledge about different effects and then implemented them in the website's code.
+I used images from Google as references to help me with the implementation process.
 Screenshots of my project are-